 - 1. Let students work together to put the magnets in alphabetical order on the board or cookie sheet. - 2.
 Sing the traditional A-B-C song. - 3.
-Read Revelation 1:8 and discuss the Greek letters Alpha and Omega.
+Read Revelation 1:8 and discuss the Greek letters alpha and omega.

 The Bible was not written in English.
-The New Testament was written in the language of Greek.
-And in Greek, the very first letter of the alphabet is "Alpha."
-The very last letter is "Omega."
-When God calls Himself the "Alpha and Omega," He is saying "I am A to Z. I am the beginning and the end.
+The New Testament was written in the Greek language.
+And in Greek, the very first letter of the alphabet is alpha.
+The very last letter is omega.
+When God calls Himself the "Alpha and Omega," He is saying, "I am A to Z. I am the beginning and the end.
 Nothing has existence without Me!"